MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-form-to-page.md

 Earlier we enabled the rich text editor component on the comments field in our form.
 In order for the rich text editor to render on the page, we need to add some metadata.

-This video will provide an overview of the steps to configure form options.
+This video provides an overview of the steps to configure form options.

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE4XYep]